Certora/Documentation/docs/cvl/invariants.md

 only applies the preserved block to the methods in the named contract.
 - If the contract name is the wildcard character `*`, the Prover applies the preserved block to all contracts in the scene.

+If an invariant has multiple preserved blocks with the same method signature where one signature is more specific and the other is more general (as in the `*.method` case), then the more specific preserved block will apply.
 ```

 If a preserved block specifies a method signature, the signature must either be `fallback()` or